 This musical form got its name from a slang term dating back to 1860 that meant “energy” or “vitality.”
-Even though the term “jazz” became common during the 1910’s when musicians, including Freddie Keppard, Jelly Roll Morton, King Oliver and Kid Ory, exemplified the music style, it’s backbone comes from early music influences such as rural blues, ragtime, and marching bands free spirited improvisation.
-Following its early success, second-generation artist like cornetist and trumpeter, Louis Armstrong, clarinets and saxophonist, Sydney Bechet, and pianist Jelly Roll Morton, took Jazz to another level and introduced it around the world.
+Even though the term “jazz” became common during the early 1900s, when musicians like Freddie Keppard, Jelly Roll Morton, King Oliver and Kid Ory exemplified the music style, its backbone came from early influences, such as rural blues, ragtime, and the free spirited improvisation of marching bands.
+Following its early success, second-generation artists like cornetist and trumpeter Louis Armstrong, clarinetist and saxophonist Sydney Bechet, and pianist Jelly Roll Morton elevated Jazz to new heights and introduced it around the world.
 Women too, such as Billie Holiday, Ella Fitzgerald, Dinah Washington, Ethel Waters, Betty Carter, and Anita O’day became musical icons for their jazz singing.